cbcrg/tcoffee/docs/tcoffee_installation.rst

 Using the EBI BLAST Client
 --------------------------
 This is by far the easiest (and the default mode).
-The perl clients are already incorporated in T-Coffee and all you need is are the proper perl library.
+The perl clients are already incorporated in T-Coffee and all you need is are the proper PERL library.
 In theory, T-Coffee should have already installed these libraries during the standard installation.
-Yet, this requires having toot access.
-It really is worth the effort, since the EBI is providing one of the best webservice available around, and most notably, the only public psiblast via a web service.
+Yet, this requires having root access.
+It really is worth the effort, since the EBI is providing one of the best webservice available around, and most notably, the only public PSIBLAST via a web service.

-Whenever you use a T-Coffee mode requiring Blast access, it will ask you for an authentification E-mail.
+Whenever you use a T-Coffee mode requiring BLAST access, it will ask you for an authentification E-mail.
 Be Careful!
-If you provide a fake E-mail, the EBI may suspend the service for all machines associated with your IP address (that could mean your entire lab, or entire institute, or even the entire country or, but I doubt it, the whole universe).
+If you provide a fake E-mail, the EBI may suspend the service for all machines associated with your IP address (that could mean your entire lab, entire institute, or even the entire country or, but I doubt it, the whole universe).

 Using the NCBI BLAST Client
 ---------------------------
 The NCBI is the next best alternative.
-In my hand it was always a bit slower and most of all, it does not incorporate PSI-BLAST (as a web sevice).
+In my hand it was always a bit slower and most of all, it does not incorporate PSIBLAST (as a websevice).
 A big miss.
-The NCBI web blast client is a small executable that you should install on your system following the instructions given on this link
+The NCBI web BLAST client is a small executable that you should install on your system following the instructions given on this link

 ::